How To Get A Matte Finish On Epoxy Resin

 3. Spray On Matte Finishes

 Use a spray-on matte finish product designed for crafts or artworks.
-These are often available in aerosol cans and can be sprayed onto the cured resin surface.
+These can be sprayed onto the cured resin surface.
 Follow the instructions on the product for the best results.

 Apply the spray-on matte finish only after the resin has fully cured.
 Waiting for complete curing makes sure that the resin is stable, and the matte finish adheres properly.